 State Route 186 (US 45 Bypass) Southern ExtensionMadison County

-The City of Jackson, in coordination with TDOT, proposes to extend State Route 186 and the US 45 Bypass from State Route 1/US 70/Airways Boulevard on the west side of Jackson to State Route 5/US 45/South Highland Avenue on the south side of Jackson in Madison County.
+The City of Jackson, in coordination with TDOT, proposes to extend State Route 186 and the US 45 Bypass approximately 6.78 miles, from State Route 1/US 70/Airways Boulevard on the west side of Jackson to State Route 5/US 45/South Highland Avenue on the south side of Jackson in Madison County.
 This project is known as the Southern Extension.

 Purpose and Need